UPDATE: Bridge/Road Closures in Ouachita Parish

 - South 18th Overpass in Monroe

-Three areas that were closed earlier this morning have since been reopened:
+The following areas were closed earlier this morning and have since been reopened:

 - LA 546 Overpass over I-20